 Quality control in job building is an important step.
 When quality control mechanisms are utilized, they help attain higher quality results.
 There are three quality control settings under the Quality Control page in Settings: Minimum Time per Page, Maximum Judgments per Contributor and Answer Distribution Rules.

 Minimum Time per Page

 - This is a speed trap -- it's the minimum number of seconds it should take for a contributor to complete one page of work.
-If a contributor is taking less time than this, they're likely not paying close enough attention in your job.
+If a contributor is taking less time than this, they're likely not paying close enough attention in this job.

 - The default value is 10 seconds.

 - None of their work will be tainted and or recollected.

 This sets the maximum number of judgments that an individual contributor will be able to submit on a job.